johders/FarmHands/reports/projectgoal.md

 - Badges for farms that follow sustainable practices (e.g. bio, organic, regenerative farming).
 - Subscription and pre-ordering for pickup options.
 - Educational section to learn about seasonal eating, including content outlining the health and environmental benefits.
-- Farm tours and workshops where users can sign up to visit the farms and learn about the practives or even participate in workshops.
+- Farm tours and workshops where users can sign up to visit the farms and learn about the practices or even participate in workshops.

 ## Wireframes